Moddable-OpenSource/moddable/documentation/commodetto/poco.md

 Characters in the text string that are not part of the font are ignored.

-To draw full-color text with anti-aliased edges, use a BMFont with a bitmap in `Bitmap.Raw` format.
-In place of the `color` argument, pass a mask bitmap in the `Bitmap.Gray` format.
+To draw full-color text with anti-aliased edges, use a BMFont with a bitmap in `Bitmap.Default` format.
+In place of the `color` argument, pass a mask bitmap in the `Bitmap.Gray16` format.
 The mask must be at least as large as the BMFont's glyph atlas.
 When each glyph is drawn, the pixels in the mask image corresponding to the glyph in the font image are used to alpha-blend each glyph with the destination.

-> **Implementation note:** The optional `width` argument is not yet implemented for NFNT fonts.

 ##### `getTextWidth(text, font)`

 The `getTextWidth` function calculates the width in pixels of the `text` string when rendered using `font`.
-The font is either an NFNT or a BMFont.

 The following code draws the string `"Hello, world"` horizontally centered at the top of display.